grafana/k6-docs/src/data/markdown/translated-guides/en/03 Test authoring/02 Recording a session/02 Har converter.md

 $ k6 run loadtest.js
 ```

-For learning more about running k6, check out the [Running k6 guide](/getting-started/running-k6).
+To learn about running k6, check out the [Running k6 tutorial](/getting-started/running-k6).

 ## See also

 - [Browser recorder](/test-authoring/recording-a-session/browser-recorder): Chrome and Firefox extensions to generate a k6 script from a browser session.